 While the painting process may be a little long, it can be customised to suit any interior and has become more popular among homeowners.

 Hand-painted cupboards also have advantages against spray or factory finished cabinets as the paint does not chip as easily.
-Even if the paint wears, these types of cupboards are easy to repair by sanding down the damaged or reapplying a coat of paint.
+Even if the paint wears, these types of cupboards are easy to repair by sanding down the damage or reapplying a coat of paint.